Nicatio/GDMQI/README.md

 ### Note

-We converted the original version of GDMQI written in C++ (using OpenCV) into this Matlab version.
+* We converted the original version of GDMQI written in C++ (using OpenCV) into this Matlab version.

-Note that it is not optimized version.
+* It is not optimized version.
+* Only 'Cropped version of Extended Yale-B database' was tested.

 ### How to Use